Project Overview

 -

-By comparing the transactions that the business owner has entered into FreshBooks to the source of truth (money that has actually left your bank acount), we ensure that their accounting books in FreshBooks are accurate as possible
+By comparing the transactions that the business owner has entered into FreshBooks to the source of truth (money that has actually left their bank account), they can ensure their accounting books in FreshBooks are as accurate as possible

 Makes the business owner’s workflow a lot easier, so they don’t have to create journal entries in order to have an accurate balance sheet (e.g., to allocate certain cash transaction to a separate bank account and to get them out of petty cash)